When man first invented the wheel there was a need for lubrication, and through the ages as technology advanced lubrication has kept pace.

 - The element being lubricated is watched closely to determine if the greases are compatible (incompatibility usually leads to the grease becoming soft and leaks away from the element and failure is due to lack of lubricant).

-- When grease incompatibility exists, it is know to be more serious at higher operating temperatures.
+- When grease incompatibility exists, it is known to be more serious at higher operating temperatures.

 Most of the grease tests that have been standardised, define or describe properties that are related to the performance of a grease in specific applications, or to its storage and handling characteristics.